MSU-HPC User Guide

 • Optionally, Designate another Account Manager(s)

-• Designate at least one member who is an active MSU-HPC user
+• Designate at least one member who is an active MSU-HPC user.

-To close a MSU-HPC project, the Portfolio Manager must provide the following information in a help ticket: MSU-HPC Help Request.
+To close a MSU-HPC project, the Portfolio Manager must provide the following information in a help ticket:

 • Project to be closed